 Join the challenge

-We want a handful of 30 second clips of live phone action - that show off the unique capabilities of the 6D SDK.
+30 second clips of live phone action that show off the unique capabilities of the 6D SDK.

 This is not just for fake internet points and "exposure" - we are putting our (seed-stage) budget where our mouths are on this one.

 The process starts off by sending us brief pitch about the demo you would like to build.
-We want to cover off the ideas briefed below, so they'll get preference, but we're open to anything.
+Pitches based on the “brief briefs” below will get preference, but we're open to anything.
 The pitch should not be lengthy, but we do have some criteria:

-- Demonstrates 2 or more of the key features of the 6D SDK:
+Demonstrates 2 or more of the key features of the 6D Reality Platform:

-- Physics - use the mesh generated by the 6D SDK to show off an interesting physical interaction with the real world
+Physics - use the mesh generated by the 6D platform to show off an interesting physical interaction with the real world

 And some fun stuff - extra gifts for videos we publish: